-- All student concerns relating to unacceptable behaviours from others are listened to and acted upon in an appropriate and proportionate manner. - Systems are in place for students to report bullying including dedicated year teams and tutor time at the start of each day. - Students are aware of, and feel that they can report, bullying which may have occurred outside school including online-bullying. - All allegations of bullying are investigated and, if confirmed, are acted upon immediately. - Consequences for students who bully are appropriate and proportionate and are consistently applied, taking into account the specific needs of the student(s). - Support for students who are being bullied, and those who are identified as taking part in bullying, is offered via our pastoral system. - Student-led mentoring is also available at TDA via Anti-Bullying Ambassadors who are trained via the Diana Award. - Work with the wider community, such as the police and children's services, takes place where bullying is particularly serious or persistent or where a criminal offence may have been committed. - Effective staff training takes place to ensure the bullying agenda is prominent.
-Staff are clear on the definition of bullying, the signs of bullying and are alert and equipped to deal with incidents as they occur. - Staff, through internal training will understand the principles and the purpose of the Academy's policy, the legal responsibilities regarding bullying and where to seek support. - Dedicated curriculum and tutorial time are used to promote awareness and understanding of the need to combat bullying. - Continue to recruit, train and utilise Anti-Bullying Student Ambassadors to support their peers and promote TDA's stance on bullying.
+- All student concerns relating to unacceptable behaviours from others are listened to and acted upon in an appropriate and proportionate manner. - Systems are in place for students to report bullying including dedicated year teams and tutor time at the start of each day. - Students are aware of, and feel that they can report, bullying which may have occurred outside school including online-bullying. - All allegations of bullying are investigated and, if confirmed, are acted upon immediately. - Consequences for students who bully are appropriate and proportionate and are consistently applied, taking into account the specific needs of the student(s). - Support for students who are being bullied, and those who are identified as taking part in bullying, is offered via our pastoral system. - Work with the wider community, such as the police and children's services, takes place where bullying is particularly serious or persistent or where a criminal offence may have been committed. - Effective staff training takes place to ensure the bullying agenda is prominent.
+Staff are clear on the definition of bullying, the signs of bullying and are alert and equipped to deal with incidents as they occur. - Staff, through internal training will understand the principles and the purpose of the Academy's policy, the legal responsibilities regarding bullying and where to seek support. - Dedicated curriculum and tutorial time are used to promote awareness and understanding of the need to combat bullying. - Build on the work completed to achieve the BIG (Bullying Intervention Group) Award, presented to TDA in July 2020 for excellence in bullying intervention. - Continue to recruit, train and utilise Anti-Bullying Student Ambassadors to support their peers and promote TDA's stance on bullying.